Posted by BookerTalk

-Issues often arise in translating for a different culture, whether it’s German cultural references that need to be subtly explained to English-speaking readers, or differences in style that may be required in order to appeal to a different readership, and both I and my editors may make changes, in consultation with the author.”
+Issues often arise in translating for a different culture.
+For example, German cultural references might need to be subtly explained to English-speaking readers.
+Or differences in style may be required in order to appeal to a different readership.
+Both I and my editors may make changes, in consultation with the author.”

-“I’ve always told myself stories and been an avid reader, always enjoyed working with words and always wanted to do something creative so, although it wasn’t something I seriously considered when I was younger, I guess it was likely if not inevitable that I would become a writer – eventually!
+“I’ve always told myself stories and been an avid reader.
+I’ve always enjoyed working with words and always wanted to do something creative.
+So, although it wasn’t something I seriously considered when I was younger, I guess it was likely if not inevitable that I would become a writer – eventually!

 I started writing fiction when we moved to Wales in 1997.
 I immediately set out to learn the language and our tutor happened to be a poet and creative writing tutor.
 After our language course came to an end, the group had achieved a lovely momentum and we carried on with creative writing classes.

-I found, strangely, that writing in a second language removed my self-consciousness barriers and I was soon writing short stories and flash fiction in Welsh.
-My first (unpublished) novel was also written in Welsh, and it was through translating that for friends and family to read that I finally gained the confidence to begin writing in my native language, English..”
+I found, strangely, that writing in a second language removed my self-consciousness barriers.
+Soon I was writing short stories and flash fiction in Welsh.
+My first (unpublished) novel was also written in Welsh.
+By translating that for friends and family to read, I finally gained the confidence to begin writing in my native language, English.“

 Q. As a non-native Welsh person, how has your experience as an ‘outsider’ shaped your perspective on the country?